English Blogs

 Check out our Blogs!

-Read our everyday blogs and expand your knowledge about English and Video Editing here in SEKAEL.
+Read our everyday blogs and gain new knowledge, skills, and inspiration to support your learning journey here in SEKAEL.

 At the heart of the Present Perfect Continuous is the concept of duration and ongoing action.
 It is used to indicate actions that began in the past and have continued up to the present moment.
 This tense is not just about what has happened; it’s about the process and the ongoing nature of actions and events.
 It allows speakers to emphasize the duration of an action, often giving a sense of development or progression.